Edinburgh-Genome-Foundry/DnaChisel/README.rst

     sudo pip install dnachisel[reports]

-The ``[reports]`` suffix will install some heavier libraries for report generation, you can omit it if you just want to use DNA chisel to edit sequences and generate genbanks (for any interactive use, reports are highly recommended).
+The ``[reports]`` suffix will install some heavier libraries (Matplotlib, PDF reports, sequenticon) for report generation, you can omit it if you just want to use DNA chisel to edit sequences and generate genbanks (for any interactive use, reports are highly recommended).

 Alternatively, you can unzip the sources in a folder and type